docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/limitations.md

 ### Kubernetes pods are not yet protected

-Kubernetes pods are not yet protected by ECI.
-A malicious or privileged pod can compromise the Docker Desktop Linux VM and bypass security controls.
+When using the Docker Desktop integrated Kubernetes, pods are not yet protected by ECI.
+Therefore a malicious or privileged pod can compromise the Docker Desktop Linux VM and bypass security controls.

+As an alternative, you can use the [K8s.io KinD](https://kind.sigs.k8s.io/) tool with ECI.
+In this case, each Kubernetes node runs inside an ECI-protected container, thereby more strongly isolating the Kubernetes cluster away from the underlying Docker Desktop Linux VM (and Docker engine within).
+No special arrangements are needed, just enable ECI and run the KinD tool as usual.

 ### Extension containers are not yet protected